 Option 1-2: Some clarificaitons are needed, like refer to the existing NR BS TAE requirement and etc..

 Option 2: Replace the sentence “There is no TAE requirement for ATG BS” with “The requirements for MIMO transmission are not applicable to ATG BS”.

+Option 3: Remove the sentence “There is no TAE requirement for ATG BS” in 6.5.3.1 and 9.6.3 with WID updated to included DL MIMO feature.

 Recommended WF